angelopassa/CompetitiveProgramming/hands-on-1/README.md

 In the last case, where both the left and right subtrees exist, for the maximum path to `v` we take the max between the left and right subtrees, and for the maximum path sum we do the sum of the maximum paths of the two subtrees plus the current node.

 Finally, we restore the calculated maximum path (`max_p`) and the maximum path sum between the one in the left subtree, the one in the right subtree, and the calculated one passing through the current node.

+To respect the constraint stated at the beginning, in the case where `u` is the root of the entire tree, and this is a special node, we also add the best path from a leaf to the root (which will belong to the only existing subtree) to the candidate values as maximum path sum.

 The `maximum_path_sum` function will then return the last value of the tuple returned on the call made by the helper function on the root node of the tree.